MarkSilverMedia/groovygalleon/podcast.md

 **Navigation:** [Home](index) \| [About](about) \| [Contributors](members) \| [Track Archive](tunes) \| [Submit/Contact](submit) \| [Podcast](podcast) \| [Miscellaneous](misc) \| [Repo](https://github.com/MarkSilverMedia/groovygalleon)

-The podcast has finally arrived!
-Here's all the episodes, with the newest one on top.
+The Groovy Galleon Podcast is your home for reviews of primarily alternative music that you may or may not have heard of.
+Here are all of its episodes, with the newest one on top.

 [Play these tracks in VLC!](podcast.playlist)

+Want to contribute to this podcast?
+Click [here](submit).

 | Ep# | Title | Audio | Show Notes | License |
 | --- | --- | --- | --- | --- |